EricMFink/ProfessionalResponsibility/_outlines/LegalProfession.md

 #### State Bar

-- “State Bar”: licensing and disciplinary authority
+- “State Bar": licensing and disciplinary authority
 	- [NC State Bar](https://www.ncbar.gov/)
-- “State Bar Association”: professional association
+- “State Bar Association": professional association
-    - Membership is voluntary, except in an "unit" or “integrated” bar
+    - Membership is voluntary, except in an "unit" or “integrated" bar
 	- Typically offer continuing legal education, client referrals, and other resources for members
     - NC is an "integrated bar" (State Bar of North Carolina).
 		- But there is also a voluntary association, [NCBA](https://www.ncbar.org/)